Industrial Automation Services

 Industrial manufacturing companies are increasingly challenged to produce more with less.
 The productivity of yesterday’s most efficiently operated facilities is not acceptable for even mid-pack performance today.
 Plus, the current corporate downsizing trend makes clearing the productivity bar even more difficult.
-We understand the economic pressures you face.
+We understand the economic pressures you face—and our industrial automation services can help.
 You need us to be skilled in all aspects of process control engineering because we all understand that the greatest influence over project success or failure comes from the earliest stages of conceptual design, long before the actual programming effort ever begins.

 Design, Implement, & Construct

-Once we’ve helped define the automation requirements in the front-end project phases, our systems group is comprehensive in its capability to provide transmitter-to-valve engineering.
-We supply complete, fabricated, configured, and tested safety and control systems, including Basic Process Control Systems (BPCS), Safety Instrumented Systems (SIS), Burner Management Systems (BMS), High Integrity Pressure Protection Systems (HIPPS), and Fire and Gas Systems (FGS).
+Once we’ve helped define the automation engineering service requirements in the front-end project phases, our systems group is comprehensive in its capability to provide transmitter-to-valve engineering.
+Our industrial automation services supply complete, fabricated, configured, and tested safety and control systems, including Basic Process Control Systems (BPCS), Safety Instrumented Systems (SIS), Burner Management Systems (BMS), High Integrity Pressure Protection Systems (HIPPS), and Fire and Gas Systems (FGS).
 The result is a totally integrated automation lifecycle, from project inception to operation.

 Shaping a Successful Result from the Start